Is it possible to find a list of Metro stations that have either elevators or escalators or are otherwise accessible?

 Although the Metro is moving towards accessibility, they still have a long ways to go.
 If you've never been to Paris before you're going to discover that the Metro stations are often full of with endless stairs, long walks between connections, and then more stairs.
 But it works great… unless you need wheelchair accessibility !

-However, we did some research at the RATP (the Paris transportation authority) and found that there is now a whole section of thier website dedicated to accessibility options and issues..
+However, we did some research at the RATP (the Paris transportation authority) and found that there is now a whole section of its website dedicated to accessibility options and issues..
 We discovered that 90% of RER stations (the rapid commuter trains that run beneath the Metro lines) are equipped with "motorized extended passages", allowing wheelchairs and people with walkers (or luggage) to validate their tickets and have access to the platforms.

 The accessibility from the platform to the train is provided with a mobile gateway operated by an RATP employee.
 Customers requiring this will need to request the service from the staff.
 However, on the RATP site, it's not clear where you would find an RATP employee!
 We've traveled on many RER lines and have yet to find one when we need one.